jeffbski/modulize/README.md

  - in aliasing, you have to worry about others using same name for old alias (not unique)
  - <http://whynotwiki.com/Ruby_/_Method_aliasing_and_chaining> - discusses alias chaining and a facet or ActiveSuppport method called alias_method_chain, however still can cause infinite loop and need to know what method to call if you want to delegate up the chain.
  - must check if alias already exists before doing, no guarantee that everyone will use unique feature names
- - Ara Howard suggests this solution to be a nicer alias_method_chain allowing super, but I find it harder to understand and and more complex code <http://drawohara.com/post/7241442/ruby-saner-way-to-redefine-methods>
+ - Ara Howard suggests this solution to be a nicer alias_method_chain allowing super <http://drawohara.com/post/7241442/ruby-saner-way-to-redefine-methods>
  - Jay Fields mentions a technique to get reference to unbound method, then call it from in a define_method, so that you do not leave any artifacts around like the old method.
 This involves re-opening the class and defining methods in the class which call to the unbound method.
 You do not have ability to call old method directly by design and may be difficult to undo. <http://blog.jayfields.com/2006/12/ruby-alias-method-alternative.html>
  - Another blog discussing the unbind technique <http://split-s.blogspot.com/2006/01/replacing-methods.html>
  - Daniel Cadenas implementation of the unbind method with undo - <http://www.danielcadenas.com/2007/11/bit-of-metaprogramming.html>